 Best Hiking Shoes for Day Hikes

-- Not quite robust enough to be a multiple-day hiker
+- Not robust enough for multiple-day hikes

 Best Ultra-Light Hiking Shoes